Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 Priority work was happening in this area to protect vulnerable people.

-Asked whether they'd consider routine testing on people moving into aged residential care, Bloomfield said all residents were required to go into self-isolation and testing was just "one part" of keeping people safe.
+Asked about considering routine testing on people moving into aged residential care, Bloomfield said all residents were required to go into self-isolation and testing was just "one part" of keeping people safe.

 A cluster identified at a Spectrum facility caring for the intellectually disabled now had 28 cases.

 The infection originated in the community and then spread to Spectrum Care.
-Five cases are directly related to the care facility while the other cases were in households.
+Five cases are directly related to the care facility, and the other cases are in households.

-On the 13 Kiwis returning to New Zealand today after being on a cruise ship off Uruguay, Bloomfield said none of them were unwell enough to receive hospital care and they would go into quarantine after being tested.
+On the 13 New Zealanders returning to the country today after being on a cruise ship off Uruguay, Bloomfield said none was unwell enough to receive hospital care and they would go into quarantine after being tested.

 Discussing a supermarket worker in Flaxmere who had tested positive, and lives in a house with nine other people, Bloomfield said it was "very clear" he wasn't infected at work and the origin of the infection was from Queenstown.